Medical Laboratory Technician, A.A.S.

 By completing the MLT application, you verify that you can meet all of these functions, with or without reasonable accommodations.

 According to the U.S., Bureau of Labor Statistics, employment of medical laboratory technicians is projected to grow 7-10% over the next 10 years.
 In Oklahoma that rate is much higher.

-The starting salary for new graduates will vary by employer, but below is the average starting salary for the last 3 years of TCC MLT Graduates:
+The starting salary for new graduates will vary by employer, but the following is the average starting salary for the last three years of TCC Medical Laboratory Technician Graduates:

 Note: If students have a previous bachelor's degree these salaries may increase by up to 10% depending on the employer.
 Salaries vary with geographic location and the clinical practice setting.
 Increased salaries likely will be available based on experience and/or shift differential (2nd or 3rd shift).

-Students looking to pursue a bachelor's may bridge to MLS Programs upon completing the MLT program at Tulsa Community College.
+Students looking to pursue a bachelor's may bridge to MLS Programs upon completing the MLT program at TCC.
 Upon completion of an MLS program, an expected increase of $6,500 to $10,000 a year can be expected on top of the MLT listed salaries.